PlusMinus0/headless-jd2-docker/README.md

-# docker-jdownloader2-headless
+# headless-jd2-docker
 Headless JDownloader 2 Docker Container

 ## Running the container
-0. Become root:
+0. Become root if your user is not part of the docker group:

     ```
     sudo su